acezxn/JavaCry/README.md

 ![image](https://github.com/acezxn/JavaCry/blob/main/images/YourFilesHaveBeenEncrypted.png)

-### the project is still in development
+### What is it?

-It is a project to build a ransomware made with java.
-With the framwork, ransomware generation is automated.
+It is a project to build the java ransomwares generator and manage ransomware victims.
+It generates customized ransomwares, listens for victim's private key, and handles decryption requests.

 ## User guideline
 * To run the JRF framework, move to JRF/Classes directory and run `java JRF [commands]` in terminal